Bratmobile: 1991–1994: Pottymouth and breakup

 Bikini Kill toured with Nation of Ulysses in May & June 1991, converging in D.C. with Bratmobile that summer.
 In July 1991, Bratmobile played their first show as a 3-piece with Neuman on drums, Wolfe on vocals, and Erin Smith on guitar.
 Bratmobile were just in time to play at the historic International Pop Underground Convention in Olympia in August 1991, becoming the only band to appear twice.
 They played the opening show "Girl Night".
 They also played a show at Capitol Lake Park on a bill with Melvins, Mecca Normal, Girl Trouble, Beat Happening, and Fugazi.
 During the summer of 1992, Bratmobile toured with Heavens to Betsy.
 Bratmobile released the album Pottymouth (1993) and The Real Janelle EP (1994) on Kill Rock Stars, as well as The Peel Session.

-On May 7, 1994, under the backdrop of intense media scrutiny and inner pressures within the Riot Grrrl movement, Bratmobile infamously broke up onstage at the Thread Waxing Space in New York City.
+On May 7, 1994, under the backdrop of intense media scrutiny and inner pressures within the Riot Grrrl movement, Bratmobile broke up onstage at the Thread Waxing Space in New York City.
 With the members of Bratmobile already stressed from a lack of practice and having to perform in front of several high-profile individuals, several women in the audience stole the band's microphone to accuse a male audience member of assault whilst also criticizing Bratmobile's failure to provide a safe space, thereby "[stopping] the show for a span of time at least as long as [the band] eventually played", according to Spin journalist Ann Powers.
 Wolfe said: "All of a sudden not only was I supposed to serve as talent that night, I was also supposed to serve as club manager and security! [...] everybody was screaming at each other.
 It was like slapstick comedy or some kind of crazy performance art, and we just broke up".